 As featured in the video, I have these amazing Mason Jar Salad Recipes with Homemade Ranch.

-- 8 slices of turkey bacon, cooked and crumbled
+- 8 slices turkey bacon cooked and crumbled

-- large head or bag of kale or spinach (or a mix of both)
+- 1 head kale or spinach or a mix of both

 For the dressing